What Is The Fair Housing Act And How Does It Protect Home Buyers And Renters?

 - Advertising that housing is available to a specific type of buyer and not to others

-HUD has jurisdiction over Fair Housing Act enforcement and has an agency, the Office of Fair Housing and Equal Opportunity (FHEO), dedicated to enforcing the provisions of the Fair Housing Act, promoting civil rights in housing and eliminating housing discrimination.
+HUD has jurisdiction over Fair Housing Act enforcement and has an agency, the Office of Fair Housing and Equal Opportunity (FHEO), dedicated to enforcing the provisions of the law, promoting civil rights in housing and eliminating housing discrimination.

 The FHEO enforces these fair housing laws and policies in the following ways: